Xaleth/Lore-mod/README.md

 - Add experience system.

+- Add orcish mines, and make orcs spawn in it.

 catacomb TODO list:

 - Add tons of new custom rooms i.e. the Big Room from nethack.